gurrenm3/MemoryAddress/README.md

 ```

 ## Why does this exist?
-The leading Memory libraries are great, but can be bulky and poorly optimized.
-If you want to just read or write values in memory, they are not the best option.
+The leading Memory libraries are great, but in some ways can be bulky and poorly optimized.
+They are not the best option if all you want to do is read/write values in memory.
 This library uses OOP programming to achieve ~3x faster read/write speeds than the leading libraries.
-Additionally, this library comes with a handful of helpful extension methods that you'll probably need if you're dealing with Memory.
-Finally, everything in this library is documented, making it easy to understand what's happening.
+Additionally, this library comes with a handful of helpful extension/utility methods that you'll probably need if you're dealing with Memory.
+Finally, everything in this library is documented making it easy to understand what's happening.